AdobeDocs/experience-platform.en/help/sources/tutorials/ui/delete.md

 The sorting panel appears on the left side of the screen, containing a list of available sources.
 You can select more than one source using the sorting function.

 Select the source you wish to access and locate the dataflow you intend to delete from the list of dataflows in the main interface.
-If you select multiple sources from the sorting panel, the most recently created dataflows will appear first, as the list is sorted by created date.
+When selecting multiple sources from the sorting panel, your most recently created dataflows appear first because the list is sorted by created date.

 Select the *[!UICONTROL Dataflow]* you intend to delete.